- This Page Hits:9581

-Deep south is Kanya Kumari-the last land mass of Indian main land.
-The confluence of bay of Bengal, Indian ocean and Arabian sea is here.
+Deep South is Kanya Kumari-the last land mass of Indian main land.
+The confluence of the Bay of Bengal, Indian Ocean and Arabian sea is here.
 Every town in Tamil Nadu has a history to tell the world.

 Udakamandalam- Ooty to the rest of the country and the world- is located in the western ghats.
 Indian army has an academy at this place.
 The Nilgiri area produces some of the finest teas of the land.

 Close to this is the town of Coimbatore- an industrial center of prominence.